Essential In the News Stories

 The Oregonian

-Professor Deirdre Bowen spoke to The Oregonian about a case involving an Oregon woman who killed her abusive stepfather.
+Professor Deirdre Bowen, director of the Family Law Center, spoke to The Oregonian about a case involving an Oregon woman who killed her stepfather, who had sexually abused her and her sister for years.
+Bowen says these cases should be considered differently than other homicides.

 Washington lawmakers debate new supports for striking workers